Key Takeaways

 Post-Plunge Recovery and Warm-Up

-Avoid rushing into a hot shower after emerging from the cold plunge unit because this sudden temperature shift can stress your body.
+Avoid rushing into a hot shower after emerging from the cold plunges unit because this sudden temperature shift can stress your body.
 Instead, allow your body to naturally warm up by drying off, wearing warm clothing, and engaging in light movement, such as walking or stretching.
 Drinking a warm beverage like herbal tea can also raise your internal temperature.

 Moving from the cold plunge into a sauna or hot bath can enhance circulation and recovery for people engaging in contrast therapy.
 Always ensure gradual transitions between hot and cold to avoid overstressing the body.